-Although the prospect of listening to Michael Bublé for the next month fills me with immense joy, it doesn’t take long for my excitement to be swept away and replaced by dread as I remember what living with obsessive compulsive disorder (OCD) at Christmas time does to me.
+Although the prospect of listening to Michael Bublé for the next month fills me with immense joy, it doesn’t take long for my excitement to be swept away.
+It is replaced by dread when I remember what living with obsessive compulsive disorder (OCD) at Christmas time does to me.

 I never took too much notice of the grip mental health had on my family at this time of year.

 When I was younger, festivities in my household involved: a mum who has anxiety, a dad that suffers from depression, a brother who battles anorexia and me.
 Despite all the potential pitfalls we always managed to have the best time.
 Festivities would start in late November and carry on all the way into the new year.